LeBron James seeks fifth MVP award; James Harden, Anthony Davis eye first

 Among the MVP candidates, James put together a strong case in the regular season.
 The 33-year-old didn't miss a game for the first time in his career and averaged 27.5 points, 8.6 rebounds and 9.1 assists per game while making 54 percent of his shots.
 James played an NBA-leading 36.9 minutes per game.

-Davis ranked second in the NBA in per-game scoring (28.1), fifth in rebounding (11.1) and first in blocks (2.6) and fueled the Pelicans following the season-ending Achilles injury to fellow big man DeMarcus Cousins.
+Davis ranked second in the NBA in per-game scoring (28.1), fifth in rebounding (11.1) and first in blocks (2.6).
+He fueled the Pelicans following the season-ending Achilles injury to fellow big man DeMarcus Cousins.

-In the rookie of the year group, Simmons and Mitchell both shined in this year on the court.
-Simmons, who missed his first season in the NBA with a foot injury, had 12 triple doubles this year and ranked fourth in assists per game (8.2).
+In the Rookie of the Year group, Simmons and Mitchell both shined on the court this season.
+Simmons, who missed his first season in the NBA with a foot injury, had 12 triple-doubles this season and ranked fourth in assists per game (8.2).
 He helped lead Philadelphia to 52 regular-season wins, the third-best record in the Eastern Conference.

 Mitchell averaged 20.5 points and helped Utah win a surprising 48 regular-season games.

-Tatum is the only rookie whose team is still alive in the postseason, however his playoff resume isn't factored into the equation as the award is given out for regular-season performance.
+Tatum is the only rookie whose team is still alive in the postseason.
+However, his playoff stats aren't a factor for the award.

 Among coaches, Casey helped build a strong bench unit in Toronto and changed the club's offensive approach en route to an Eastern Conference-leading 59 wins.
 He was fired after the Raptors were swept by James and the Cavaliers in the second round of the playoffs.
 Stevens navigated injuries to several key Celtics, including Kyrie Irving and Gordon Hayward, who was lost for the season on opening night due to a leg injury.
 Snyder helped the upstart Jazz finish fifth in the Western Conference after a subpar start.
 Houston's Mike D'Antoni won the award last season.

 Gordon is looking to join Williams in being a repeat winner.
-If Gordon were to win, he would be the first back-to-back winner of the award since Detlef Schrempf, who did so in the 1990-91 and 1991-92 seasons for the Pacers.
+If Gordon were to win, he would be the first back-to-back winner of the award since Detlef Schrempf, who won in the 1990-91 and 1991-92 seasons for the Pacers.

 LeBron James seeks fifth MVP award; James Harden, Anthony Davis eye first